 "unknown": The state of an item is not known.

 "unreachable": Code at this location is unreachable.
+NOTE: Some analysis tools effectively “uncomment” unreachable code, allowing a simulated execution to flow through it.
+If such a tool detected a problem in the uncommented code, it could mark the threadFlowLocation as "unreachable".
+An engineering team might then decide to treat this problem with lower priority.

 If none of these values are appropriate, a SARIF producer MAY use any value.
 The interpretations of values other than those above depends on the producer.
 A SARIF consumer that wishes to take action based on such values SHALL examine theTool to determine if it (the consumer) knows how to interpret them, unless the consumer has out of band information.